 Depression is a disorder characterized by persistent low moods, lack of interest and loss of enjoyment in everyday activities, neurovegetative disturbance, and reduced energy.
 Depression often results in varying levels of increased social and work dysfunction.
 Depression disorders are common in people of all ages and are classified by the duration, severity and level of impact to a person’s functional impairment.

 Anxiety is a normal part of life for almost everyone.
 However, if you have chronic anxiety or situational nervousness that is not appropriate to your current circumstances you may have an anxiety disorder.
-Anxiety Disorders affect more Americans than any other mental health disorder, but thankfully they are usually effectively treated with medicine and therapy.
+Anxiety Disorders affect more Americans than any other mental health disorder, and can cause emotional and physical symptoms.
+Thankfully they are usually effectively treated with medicine and therapy.

 Bipolar Disorder, also known as manic-depressive illness, is a mental health disorder that causes shifts in mood, energy, activity levels and your ability to function in day-to-day tasks.
 Bipolar Disorder can vary greatly in the severity of symptoms and is characterized by sudden changes in mood, or long periods of intense emotion.
 Proper diagnosis and treatment helps people with Bipolar Disorder live healthy, happy and productive lives.